alchemdigital/draganddrop/README.md

 # What is DragAndDrop

  You can use this component to let the user drag and drop files.
-You can do your own styling.
+You can do your own styling if you want.

 ## Compatability

-It works with react and tested.
+It works fine with react and tested.

 ## How to use
 ```